NewForce-at-Mountwest/foundations-course/chapters/THE_DOM.md

 </body>
 ```

-Let's fill in that empty `h1` element.
+Let's use JavaScript to put some text in that empty `h1` element.

 First, we need to get a reference to it.
 With CSS, it's best practice to target elements with classes.
 With JavaScript, it's best to target them with id's.

 ```js
 var headingElement = document.querySelector("#main-heading");
 ```

 Cool!
-We have a reference to our DOM element.
+We have a reference to our DOM element in our JavaScrpt file.
+It's stored in a variable called `headingElement`.
 Now let's put some text in it:
 ```js
 headingElement.innerHTML = "Hello, world!";
 ```